 Sentinel helped the city develop the City of Hayward Rent Crisis Mediation Program, which established a system where once a landlord files an eviction petition, a mediator is assigned to the case within 48 hours.
 Mediators then attempt to find intermediate solutions to overdue payments so that rent isn’t just piling up while moratoriums are in place.
 Mediators also revisit cases over time.

-In addition to facilitating agreements between landlords and tenants, the programme provides tenants substantial help with documentation and paperwork.
-To receive protection from eviction, tenants must fill out paperwork stating that they can’t pay rent due to impacts from Covid-19.
+In addition to facilitating agreements between landlords and tenants, the programme provides tenants with substantial help with documentation and paperwork.
+To receive protection from eviction, tenants must fill out paperwork stating that they can’t pay rent due to the impacts of Covid-19.

 Eichner says that many tenants either don’t know that they need this or don’t have the ability to complete the paperwork on their own.